AmSirus/ece597/Individual-Participation.md

 - The accuracy of the model on the training and test sets is 90.88% and 91.68%, respectively, and the precision, recall and F1 score on the test set are 52.43%, 91.89% and 66.76%, respectively.

 - **Lian Duan**: Naive Bayes

+- **Xiaotian Gan**: LLM - t5-base
+Individual-Participation
+06/20
+This week, I focused on enhancing a text classification model to accurately distinguish between normal and phishing emails.
+I fine-tuned a T5 transformer model, troubleshooting and optimizing various parameters and data preprocessing steps.
+My efforts included debugging code errors, refining the model's predictions to output binary results, and ensuring the accuracy of predictions through meticulous testing and adjustments.